-Holocraft is a 64-bit application that enables the creation of specular holograms from 3D geometry by algorithmically choosing points across a model's surface to be depicted as glints of light reflected by groove "optics".
+Holocraft is a 64-bit Windows application that enables the creation of specular holograms from 3D geometry by algorithmically choosing points across a model's surface to be depicted as glints of light reflected by groove "optics".
 The holographic effect that results is similar to that of "scratch holograms" which use circular arcs that result in a hologram which distorts outside of a narrow viewing angle.
 Specular holograms remedy this issue and produce a much more convincing holographic effect.

 Holocraft outputs simple Mach3 compatible G-code or an SVG vector image for the hologram's reflector groove optics and accepts 3D model formats such as Stereolithography/STL and Wavefront/OBJ.
 Generating a hologram is computationally intensive and models should not have excessive numbers of vertices and triangles.

 Here are some older videos of holograms created using Holocraft:

 Here are holograms created by Matthew Brand that make up the Light Grooves art installation at the Museum of Math in New York.
 These were not made using Holocraft and are only shown to further demonstrate the concept of, and effect produced by, specular holograms:

 Holocraft is an ALPHA version that's sold as-is.
 It is used for carefully crafting a specular hologram from 3D model geometry and does not automagically "convert" a model into a hologram.
 It is a tool for artists who are willing to take the time to figure out what makes a good hologram, through trial-and-error, with the software itself and the means and materials they are working with.
 It's not for the faint of heart!